New smart chargepoint regs & your Solo

 Thankfully our internal data on usage patterns shows that there is a lot of flexibility in home charging, meaning it can be smoothed out without leaving drivers unexpectedly short on charge.

-To make sure we comply with these new regulations, we’re releasing some new features and updates over the next month or so, which means you might notice some changes to your Pod Point home charger and the Pod Point App.
+To make sure we comply with these new regulations, we’ve released some new features and updates, which means you might notice some changes to your Pod Point home charger and the Pod Point App.

 1. Charge scheduling by default

 Once a home chargepoint is linked to a Pod Point App account via Wi-Fi for the first time, a default off-peak charge schedule will be set automatically.

 As a result, when your EV is plugged in it will automatically charge during the following times, when there’s typically less demand on the grid, and is the most CO2 friendly time to charge: